risingwavelabs/risingwave/docs/streaming-overview.md

 To guarantee consistency, RisingWave introduces a Chandy-Lamport style consistent snapshot algorithm as its checkpoint scheme.
 In particular, RisingWave will periodically repeat the following procedure:

-1. The meta initializes a barrier and broadcasts it to all source actors across the streaming engine.
+1. The meta service initializes a barrier and broadcasts it to all source actors across the streaming engine.
 2. For each actor, when it receives a barrier on any of its input channels, it waits for all barrier comes and flushes its dirty states to the storage layer.
 3. When all dirty states from a compute node are flushed, the compute node sends a finish signal to the meta.
 4. After receiving the finish signal from all compute nodes, the meta updates its meta information and finishes the checkpoint procedure.